wp-plugins/listly/readme.txt

 Not just a plugin, Listly is also a collaborative content authoring tool & a content platform.

-Build awesome useful lists for your niche.
+- Build awesome useful lists for your niche

-Listly is also a source of free content, lists that you can embed as responsive/adaptive content for your blog.
-Track your lists metrics as they get consumed across the web.
+- Use Listly as free content source (embed as responsive/adaptive content for your blog)
+- Track your lists metrics as they get consumed across the web

 What kind of list will you make/embed?
 Who will embed your lists?